KnightNine/ManorDB/README.md

 All data regarding your row entries is stored within the MDB file's <b>main table</b> name `Database[*tableName*]["@RowEntries"][*index*]` and from there that row's column entries are accessed via `[*columnName*]` .
 If that data is a Subtable, it's row data is accessed in the same fashion through `[*index*]`.
 <p/>
 <p>
 Note that for all cell types besides subtables and bools, their value in the database is null if they are left blank.
+Also the indexes of rows in the database are strings for some reason, it could have something to do with the Newtonsoft package i am using.
 <p/>